-Asian shares mixed after US stocks retreat from record highs
+Global shares fall after US stocks retreat from record highs

-Investors in China appeared discouraged by signs the central bank plans to avoid major stimulus moves as regulators work to counter a slowdown in the world’s No. 2 economy.
+Investors in China appeared discouraged by signs the central bank plans to avoid major stimulus moves amid signs the economy is stabilizing.

-Markets are awaiting U.S. economic growth data, due to be released later in the week.
+State media reported that the People’s Bank of China’s latest injection of liquidity showed the use of target support rather than what the Xinhua News Agency described as a “scattergun approach.”

-On Wall Street, energy stocks led a modest slide as crude oil prices retreated after a three-day rally.
-Communications companies also helped pull the market lower, offsetting gains in real estate and other sectors.
-Bond prices rose as traders took a more defensive approach.
+“Authorities have taken a more nuanced approach to monetary and fiscal support, with targeted steps to reduce the financing costs of small and private businesses, expand effective investment and encourage domestic consumption,” it said.

-Stocks wavered between small gains and losses through much of the day as investors continued to wade through a steady flow of corporate earnings.
+Traders are awaiting U.S. economic growth data, due to be released later in the week.

 AP Business Writers Alex Veiga and Damian J. Troise contributed to this report.